abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Additional annotations

-A resource representation in JSON may include additional annotations represented as properties whose name is in the format:
+A JSON resource representation may include additional annotations as properties with the name in the format:

 <pre>[<var>PropertyName</var>]@<var>Namespace</var>.<var>TermName</var></pre>